ypriverol/os-proteomics/manuscript.md

 ![jpr_oss_license](fig/jpr_oss_license.png)
 **Figure 1.** Open source software licenses in use in proteomics.
 Scientific papers published in the _Journal of Proteome Research_ that include a GitHub URL in their abstract were automatically retrieved from PubMed and information on the software license of the corresponding GitHub repository was retrieved through the GitHub API.
 Many proteomics code repositories do not have a license specified, in addition to several OSS licenses being used.
+Its important to note that without a specified license the software isn't open source.
+Without a specified license the software and contributions are exclusively owned by the authors and no one can use, copy, or distribute the contributions.
+Given the largest category of source code for proteomics tools have unspecified licenses suggests an misunderstanding of software licensing.
 The code to generate these data is available at https://gist.github.com/bittremieux/70905e5d9dcc829ae49aab49e85954af.
-[M: we need to point out that without a specified license it isn't open source.
-Without a specified license the software and contributions are exclusively owned by the authors and no one can use, copy, or distribute the contributions.
-I also think it is important to point out the legitimate concerns some institutions, like UW, have for Apache 2.0.
-Also, the problems of GPL, AGPL, and LGPL in discouraging use.
-Many in the MS community don't understand open source licenses and this might be an opportunity to explain them.]
+[MacCoss: I personally think you should remove unspecified from the plot.
+Repos without a specificed license are not open source.
+Just like datasets without a specified license can't be used by others.]

 In addition, as the field is evolving, and software becomes more complex and has multiple components, different components could have a different license and the dependencies between them should be clearly stated.
 It is therefore recommended to clearly state the dependencies that a piece of software might have and the licenses of each of them.